-The secret to sustainable travel and sustainable living is to ask yourself before any decision, how can I do this better?
+The secret to sustainable travel and sustainable living is to ask yourself before any decision: how can I do this better?

 It’s difficult, especially for travelers, to develop the habit of questioning every decision when we’re used to spontaneous decision-making.
-But, asking yourself “how can I do this better?” before every decision–booking a hotel, ordering a meal, buying a souvenir, or even before grabbing for a plastic fork–is honestly the #1 way to make your travels more sustainable and educate yourself about sustainability.
+But asking yourself “how can I do this better?” before every decision — booking a hotel, ordering a meal, buying a souvenir, or even before grabbing for a plastic fork — is honestly the #1 way to make your travels more sustainable and educate yourself about sustainability.

-There’s always a better way, you just have to figure out what that is.
+There’s always a better way; you just have to figure out what that is.

 When you’re unsure if there’s a better way, ask Google.
-I like to search with terms such as “eco-friendly,” “green,” “sustainable,” and “compostable.”
+I like to search using terms such as “eco-friendly,” “green,” “sustainable,” and “compostable.”
 You could try “sustainable souvenirs in Iceland” or “eco-friendly hotels in South Africa.”

 Do one thing today, and do one more tomorrow.
 Constantly aim to be better, but never aim for perfection.

-What does it mean to be zero waste when it comes to traveling?
+What does it mean to be zero-waste when it comes to traveling?

 Each country’s and city’s environmental issues differ.
-I encourage all travelers to research what environmental issues are most pressing in the areas they’re visiting so that they can focus on that area of zero waste and have the biggest impact.
+I encourage all travelers to research what environmental issues are most pressing in the areas they’re visiting so that they can focus on that area of zero-waste and have the biggest impact.

-Many of the places we love weren’t prepared for the mass increase of tourists or the plastic accompanying tourists and therefore didn’t have the waste infrastructure system to properly handle the influx of tourist trash.
+Many of the places we love weren’t prepared for the mass increase of tourists or the plastic accompanying them and therefore didn’t have the waste infrastructure system to properly handle the influx of tourist trash.

 Once a new system is implemented, it takes a mass education campaign for locals and tourists to understand how to properly use the system.
 Even then, people don’t follow the rules.